 Religion and Diaspora (4-quarter hours)

 When forced to leave a homeland, displaced communities frequently turn to religion to maintain identity and adapt to—or resist—new surrounding culture(s).
-This course examines the role of religion and identity in three Jewish and Christian communities living in diaspora, and poses questions such as: What is the relationship between religion and (home)land?
+This course examines the role of religion and the experience of space and place in the formation of identity.
+Looking at examples of displaced communities from the past and today, we ask questions such as: What is the relationship between religion and home (land)?
 How have the biblical themes of exodus, diaspora, promise and restoration been applied to contemporary experiences?
 And how have our American stories been interpreted through the lens of the Bible?
+How can we understand the study of lived, or experienced, spaces?
 As part of the service-learning component, students have the opportunity to work with religious and immigrant aid organizations in the Denver community.
+Service-Learning course.
+Cross listed with RLGS 3890.

 Justice: A Biblical Perspective (4-quarter hours)